andyclymer/minikbd/Hardware/README.md

 - “One rotary encoder and two keyboard keyswitches”

 ## Buying it
-Build one yourself!
+[The MiniKbd kit is available for sale on Tindie](https://www.tindie.com/products/andyclymer/minikbd-little-diy-mechanical-keyboard-kit/) if you'd like to build one (or two) for yourself!

 A batch of MiniKbd circuit boards has been made, and they'll be available soon.
 In the mean time [Contact me directly](http://www.andyclymer.com) if you'd like one!

 ## Parts List
 The full list of parts for each of the three configurations along with a buying guide can be found in the [Parts List](./PartsList.md) file in this directory.